Local County Staycation: November Edition

 If that’s a tad too fancy, take those cloves, add some cinnamon sticks and oranges to create a delicious mulled drink with locally crafted beverages.
 Try Crimson’s Mulled Hard Cider recipe, Campbell’s Orchards Mulled Apple Cider recipe, warm The Grange’s Spiced White for an easy mulled wine, or try something different with a mulled ale starting with Midtown Brewing’s Seasonal Ale.

 As we adjust to cooler weather, you’ll find fire pits, heated patios, comfy dining rooms and hearty soups on every menu.
-Check out the new restaurant menus online and make sure to dress warmly for patios, call in to order take away, or pack your coziest mask for a safe dine-in experience.
+Check out the new restaurant menus online and make sure to dress warmly for patios, call in to order take away, or pack your coziest mask for a safer dine-in experience.

 November brings Countylicious: a celebration of County culinary with $20 lunch and $40 dinner menus.
 With traditional prix fixe dinners, expanded lunch offerings and new take-away offerings, you’ll be able to sample so many items including warming soups, stews and curries.
 Check out this useful chart to see where you can dine in or order take away.
 Taste the flavours of the world and farm-to-table food on this ultimate local culinary staycation.